Licence agreement – higher education

-relating to the reproduction of copyright protected material at universities and university colleges which are members of UHR, during the period from 1 July 2016 to 30 June 2018
+relating to the reproduction and use of copyright protected material at universities and university colleges which are members of UHR, during the period from 1 January 2021 to 31 December 2024

 on the one hand

 on behalf of